Charging Basics

 • Check the battery once a month.
 If the battery drops to 30% or below, charge it up between 40-80%.

-What to avoid
+What to avoid:

 • Avoid draining your battery completely.
 If your battery is nearly dead and your bike powers off, do not power the bike up or drain the battery any further.
-This can harm your battery and reduce its longevity over time.
+This can harm the battery and reduce its longevity over time.
 In this case, use leg power or wait until you get home to charge up the bike.

 40F- 80F are ideal operating temperatures.

-Cold temperatures affect your battery's capacity and performance
+Cold temperatures affect your battery's capacity and performance:

 • Do not charge a battery that has been allowed to go below freezing.
 Let the battery sit at room temperature for a few hours before charging.